mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 Open a terminal and run the following commands:

 	PATH=$HOME/llvm-mingw/bin:$PATH
-	cd $HOME/Desktop/superUser 	# (or wherever you put the source to)
+	cd "$HOME/Desktop/superUser" 	# (or wherever you put the source to)

-To build the Intel/AMD executables, run:
+To build the executables, run one of these commands:

-	make
+	make		# Default architecture for your machine make intel	# Intel/AMD executables

-To build the ARM executables, run:
+	make arm	# ARM executables

-	make -f Makefile-arm
+	make all	# All the executables

 If successful, both 32-bit and 64-bit executables are created.